 1. It can be faulty sometimes because it is based on guesses.

-2. The major changes in the cost of the individual task is hard to be amended.
+2. The major changes in the individual task’s cost are hard to amend.

 2. Bottom-Up Estimation

-The bottom-up estimating technique is the same as top-down estimation but it includes minor details of the project as well.
+The bottom-up estimating technique is the same as top-down estimation but also includes minor details of the project.
 The results are more accurate in this technique.
-Each part of the project is estimated separately;y and then is aggregated to the total estimate of the entire project at hand.
+Each part of the project is estimated separately and then aggregated to the total estimate of the entire project at hand.

 1. It gives accurate estimation.